Scientific Name: Lamprocapnos spectabilis ( syn. Dicentra spectabilis )

 Key ID Features:

-Leaves alternate, three-lobed palmate compound leaves (biternate) on fleshy green or pink petioles.
-Flowers heart-shaped, usually magenta and white, 3cm long and evenly spaced to hang on long arching stems.
+Leaves alternate, three-lobed palmate compound leaves (biternate) on fleshy green or pink petioles; flowers heart-shaped with a drop-like protrusion at bottom, usually pink-magenta with white petals, 2-3cm long and wide, 5-20 per raceme, evenly spaced to hang on long arching stems, Apr-May; capsules slender, 15-25mm long x 5-7mm wide but may not fully for in some cvs.